thephez/backup-readme/platform/markdown/reference-query-syntax.md

 [/block]
 # Query Modifiers
 The query modifiers described here determine how query results will be sorted and what subset of data matching the query will be returned.

-[block:callout]
-{
-  "type": "danger",
-  "title": "Breaking changes",
+>❗️ Breaking changes
+>
-  "body": "Starting with Dash Platform v0.22, `startAt` and `startAfter` must be provided with a document ID rather than an integer."
+> Starting with Dash Platform v0.22, `startAt` and `startAfter` must be provided with a document ID rather than an integer.
-}
-[/block]

 | Modifier | Effect | Example |
 | - | - | - |
 | `limit` | Restricts the number of results returned (maximum: 100) | `limit: 10` |
 | `orderBy` | Returns records sorted by the field(s) provided (maximum: 2).
 Sorting must be by the last indexed property.
 Can only be used with `>`, `<`, `>=`, `<=`, and `startsWith` queries. | `orderBy: [['normalizedLabel', 'asc']]`
 | `startAt` | Returns records beginning with the document ID provided | `startAt: Buffer.from(Identifier.from(<document ID>))` |
 | `startAfter` | Returns records beginning after the document ID provided | `startAfter: Buffer.from(Identifier.from(<document ID>))` |

-[block:callout]
-{
-  "type": "warning",
-  "title": "Compound Index Constraints",
+> 🚧 Compound Index Constraints
+>
-  "body": "For indices composed of multiple fields ([example from the DPNS data contract](https://github.com/dashevo/platform/blob/master/packages/dpns-contract/schema/dpns-contract-documents.json)), the sort order in an `orderBy` must either match the order defined in the data contract OR be the inverse order.\n\nPlease refer to [pull request 230](https://github.com/dashevo/platform/pull/230) for additional information related to compound index constraints in Platform v0.22."
+> For indices composed of multiple fields ([example from the DPNS data contract](https://github.com/dashevo/platform/blob/master/packages/dpns-contract/schema/dpns-contract-documents.json)), the sort order in an `orderBy` must either match the order defined in the data contract OR be the inverse order.
-}
-[/block]
+>
+> Please refer to [pull request 230](https://github.com/dashevo/platform/pull/230) for additional information related to compound index constraints in Platform v0.22.

 # Example query
 The following query combines both a where clause and query modifiers.
 [block:code]